Air Products to Invest $2 Billion for Landmark Coal-to-Methanol Project in Indonesia - Oil & Gas 360

-LEHIGH VALLEY, Pa., May 14, 2020 /PRNewswire/ -- Air Products (NYSE: APD) today announced it has signed a definitive agreement for a long-term on-site contract for a world-scale coal-to-methanol production facility in Bengalon, East Kalimantan, Indonesia.
+JAKARTA, Indonesia, May 18, 2020 /PRNewswire/ -- Air Products (NYSE: APD) today announced it has signed a definitive agreement for a long-term on-site contract for a world-scale coal-to-methanol production facility in Bengalon, East Kalimantan, Indonesia.

 Seifi Ghasemi, Air Products' chairman, president and chief executive officer, said, "As Southeast Asia's largest economy, Indonesia is committed to reduce its energy imports and efficiently convert abundant coal resources into high-value products.
 We are proud to have been awarded another world-scale gasification project, where we will deploy our capital, technology and operational expertise to help Indonesia meet these important goals.
 This is another example of our long-term strategy to deploy capital into high-return strategic industrial gas projects."